thisisparker/cursewords/README.md

 You can generate a new OAuth token at any time by visiting: [https://twitchapps.com/tmi/]

-(There are nicer ways to [authenticate a bot on Twitch](https://dev.twitch.tv/docs/authentication), but Cursewords does not yet support them.
+(There are nicer ways to [authenticate a bot on Twitch](https://dev.twitch.tv/docs/authentication), but `cursewords` does not yet support them.
 Contributions welcome!)

 ### Troubleshooting